Limits to black-box amplification in QMA: Preliminaries

 \end{itemize} The class $\QMA$ is defined as $\QMA_{2/3,1/3}$, since any inverse-polynomial gap between $c$ and $s$ can be amplified to these parameters by standard techniques \cite{marriott2005quantum}.
 The subclass $\QMA_1$ is defined as $\QMA_{1,s}$ for some constant $s < 1$, i.e., \emph{QMA with perfect completeness}. \end{dfn}

 We will also consider $\QMA$ with access to a quantum oracle $\mathcal U$.
-Here, there is a collection of possible unitaries, and the verifier get access to a unitary $U$ from this set.
-The verifier has black-box access to $U$ its inverse, and controlled application of $U$ and its inverse.
-We then denote by $\QMA^{\mathcal U}$ the class of problems which can be solved as in \cref{dfn:qma} where Arthur additionally has access to a polynomial number of calls to $\mathcal U$.
+Here, there is a collection of possible unitaries, and the verifier gets access to a unitary $U$ from this set.
+The verifier has black-box access to $U$ its inverse, and to their controlled versions.
+We then denote by $\QMA^{\mathcal U}$ the class of problems that can be solved as in \cref{dfn:qma} where Arthur additionally has access to a polynomial number of calls to $\mathcal U$.